+Page 12 of - de 33

+name of former public servant; a.

+conditions of the lump sum payment incentive; b.

-date of termination of employment;
+date of termination of employment; c.

-C. date of termination of employment,

 d. amount of lump sum payment;

-e. rate of pay on which lump sum payment is based;
+rate of pay on which lump sum payment is based; e.

-f. period of lump sum payment including:
+period of lump sum payment including: f.

-start date

-end date and number of weeks.
+- start date ٠ - end date • and number of weeks •

-and number of weeks

-g. adj number and amount (professional fees) of other contracts subject to the restrictions of a work force ustment program.
+number and amount (professional fees) of other contracts subject to the restrictions of a work force g.

-Professional fees Amount
+Professional fees

+adjustment program.

+Amount

-contracts awarded during the lump sum payment period, the total amount of fees that may be paid to a tho received a lump sum payment is \$5,000, including Applicable Taxes.
+For all contracts awarded during the lump sum payment period, the total amount of fees that may be paid to a FPS who received a lump sum payment is \$5,000, including Applicable Taxes.

 5.2.6 Aboriginal Designation

-Who is s eligible?
+Who is eligible?

-a) Ar Aboriginal business, which can be:
+- a) An Aboriginal business, which can be:

-i. a band as defined by the Indian Act
+- a band as defined by the Indian Act i.

-ii. a sole proprietorship
+- a sole proprietorship ii.

-iii. iv. a limited company a co-operative
+- a limited company iii.

+- a co-operative iv.

-٧. a partnership
+- a partnership ٧.

-vi. a not-for-profit organization
+- a not-for-profit organization vi.

-in wh nich Aboriginal persons have at least 51 percent ownership and control,
+in which Aboriginal persons have at least 51 percent ownership and control,

 OR

-Α joint venture consisting of two or more Aboriginal businesses or an Aboriginal business and a non-boriginal business(es), provided that the Aboriginal business(es) has at least 51 percent ownership and ontrol of the joint venture.
+A joint venture consisting of two or more Aboriginal businesses or an Aboriginal business and a nonb.
+Aboriginal business(es), provided that the Aboriginal business(es) has at least 51 percent ownership and control of the joint venture.

-thirty-t an Aboriginal business has six or more full-time employees at the date of submitting the bid, at least hree percent of them must be Aboriginal persons, and this ratio must be maintained throughout the on of the contract.
+When an Aboriginal business has six or more full-time employees at the date of submitting the bid, at least thirty-three percent of them must be Aboriginal persons, and this ratio must be maintained throughout the duration of the contract.

-dder must certify in its submitted bid that it is an Aboriginal business or a joint venture constituted as bed above.
+The bidder must certify in its submitted bid that it is an Aboriginal business or a joint venture constituted as described above.

-☐ Oui r Company is NOT an Aboriginal Firm, as identified above. r Company is an Aboriginal Firm, as identified above.
-The supplier must complete the certificate in the priate clause below.
+□ Our Company is NOT an Aboriginal Firm, as identified above.

+□ Our Company is an Aboriginal Firm, as identified above.
+The supplier must complete the certificate in the appropriate clause below.

 SACC Manual clauses A3000T, A3001T, M3030T, M9030T, S3035T and S3036T contain a certification that suppliers must complete and submit with their bid/offer/arrangement.
-Failure by suppliers to submit this completed certification form with their bids/offers/arrangements will render the bid/offer/arrangement non-responsive.
+Failure by suppliers to submit this completed certification form with their bids/offers/arrangements will render the bid/offer/arrangement nonresponsive.